-I was a junior in college, and the anxiety was so intense I couldn’t peel myself from the ceiling.
+Iwas a junior in college.
+One afternoon my anxiety got so intense I couldn’t peel myself from the ceiling.
 I had no clue as to what was going on, much less what to do about it.
-So I headed to the E.R. for help!?
+Then it hit me, go to the E.R…

 Benzodiazepines (benzos) are actually anticonvulsants.
-They possess hypnotic, anxiolytic (anxiety-relieving), sedative, anticonvulsant, muscle relaxant, and amnesic actions.
+And they aren’t all alike.
+Each benzo possesses hypnotic (sleep-inducing), anxiolytic (anxiety-relieving), sedative, anticonvulsant, muscle relaxant, and/or amnesic (memory-compromising) characteristics.

 Two tidbits of interesting history…

 - The first benzodiazepine, chlordiazepoxide (Librium), hit the market in 1960.
 Any idea what #2 was? diazepam (Valium).

 - The predecessors of the benzos were the barbiturates – e.g., phenobarbital (Luminal).

 The benzos are Schedule IV drugs in the US, Schedule IV in Canada, and Class C in the UK.
 You get the idea.

 In very broad terms, let’s categorize the benzos according to action…